 - Alternate DVD Commentary: Provides it for Christmas Evil, of all things.
 Also provided one for Mommie Dearest.

 - Affectionate Parody: Of So Bad, It's Good B-Movies.

 - Black Comedy: Pink Flamingos, Female Trouble and Desperate Living all get gleefully twisted.

 - Black Comedy Rape: In Multiple Maniacs, Lady Divine is raped by a giant lobster called Lobstora.
+For no apparent reason.

 - The Chicken Rape in Pink Flamingos.
 Made even worse by the fact that they actually raped that chicken.

 - Camp Gay/Straight Gay: One of the few people who manages to somehow embody both aspects at once.